zkoss/keikai-blog/README.md

 ## setup

+### install node 9.10.1 with lessc 3.0.1
+TODO: automate this using npm

 ### install ruby 2.5.1 (project also builds using 2.1.10 - after changing the Gemfile)

 recommended ruby version manager rbenv